semanticsgraz/Semantics-Graz/index.md

 Language is complicated.
 But if we managed to cover these complexities and unite them in a linguistic “theory of everything” (an unimaginably difficult task, no doubt), this would enable us to get answers to questions that currently seem far out of reach of linguistic theory.<br><br>

-Literature
+Literature<br>
 Heim, Irene and von Fintel, Kai (2021): Intensional Semantics.
-Spring 2021 Edition.
+Spring 2021 Edition.<br>
 Horn, Laurence Robert (1972): On the Semantic Properties of Logical Operators in English.
-Dissertation, University of California.
+Dissertation, University of California.<br>
 Levine, Diane P. and Rowe, Bruce M. (2018): A Concise Introduction to Linguistics.
 London, Routledge.
-DOI: 10.4324/9781315227283.
+DOI: 10.4324/9781315227283.<br>
 </div>

 <div id="KH1">